espruino/BangleApps/apps/speedalt/README.md

 Many thanks to Gordon Williams.
 Awesome job.

-Special thanks also to @jeffmer, for the 'GPS Navigation' app and @hughbarney for the 'Low power GPS Service' work.
+Special thanks also to @jeffmer, for the [GPS Navigation](https://banglejs.com/apps/#gps%20navigation) app and @hughbarney for the [Low power GPS Service](https://banglejs.com/apps/#low%20power%20gps%20service) work.